mikeybydun1/Assembler-recommended/README.md

 **🖥️ What is the `assembler` project?**
 ---

-The purpose of the `assembler`project is to compile an Assembly file to a Binary file.
+The purpose of the `Assembler` project is to compile an Assembly file to a Binary file.
 This project is written using C language and contains
 10 C source code files, and 9 header files.

 For further information regarding my project - I added a toturial video about the project, a link to a documentation landing page and some more general information down below.